 The Wrap Up

 Choosing to take your online business overseas is a huge decision that takes careful consideration.
 For every dire challenge you face, there’s a lucrative opportunity.
-But if you take an educated approach, and do you research beforehand, you can prepare yourself for the best possible outcome, even if it means deciding against the expansion.
-But whether you decide to expand or not, it’s a decision that should not be taken lightly.
+But if you take an educated approach, and do your research beforehand, you can prepare yourself for the best possible outcome, even if it means deciding against the expansion.
+If you do choose to expand your reach, avoiding these international selling mistakes can help you achieve that dream.

 If you think you’re ready, make sure you follow these 5 tips for global expansion.